CDCgov/mashwrapper/docs/usage.md

 CONTROL_REP1,AEG588A1_S1_L003_R1_001.fastq.gz,AEG588A1_S1_L003_R2_001.fastq.gz
 CONTROL_REP1,AEG588A1_S1_L004_R1_001.fastq.gz,AEG588A1_S1_L004_R2_001.fastq.gz
 ```
-*Note: In theory multiple runs of the same sample should work, though it has not been explicitly tested with mashwrapper*
+*Note: While multiple runs of the same sample should work in theory, this functionality has not been explicitly tested with mashwrapper.*

 | Column    | Description                                                                                                                                                                            |
 | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |